vippsas/vipps-woocommerce/README.md

 You will need an account for direct integration with the payment APIs, which can be ordered from [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).

-If you already have a Vipps account for WooCommerce and want to contribute to the development of the plugin, contact
+If you already have a Vipps or MobilePay account for WooCommerce and want to contribute to the development of the plugin, contact
 [customer service](https://vippsmobilepay.com/help)
 to *upgrade* your account with access to the test environment.